jaronowitz/frankenfit/docs/synopsis.md

 Throughout the documentation we make use of the [pydataset](https://pypi.org/project/pydataset/) package for loading example data like `diamonds`.

-Also, as a fellow *bourgeois* of the Western world, the author of Frankenfit assumes that you know what these variables mean in the context of diamonds.
 :::

 Let's divide the data into random training and test sets, and examine the distributions